 This course is a continuation of ARCH 2301 (Architectural Freehand Drawing I).
 Representational drawing using various media.
 Emphasis on principles of light, shade, scale, proportion, line, and tonal quality.
 This course involves a more advanced study and application of freehand drawing and other basic communication skills using various media.
 Sketches and renderings of architectural subjects are produced with pencil, ink, colored pencil, and other media.
 Use of computer software and its relationship to drawing are studied.

-Lecture Hrs. = 2, Lab Hrs. = 4 Prerequisites: ENGL 301 or equivalent; MATH 310 or equivalent, READ 301 or equivalent Requisite: ARCH 2301
+Prerequisites: ENRD 401 or equivalent, MATH 310 or equivalent

+Requisite: ARCH 2301

 ARTC 1413

 Digital Publishing I